NewOsakA/RogueType/README.md

 - data-driven difficulty experimentation

 That combination makes it a strong portfolio project for gameplay programming, systems design, and applied ML inside a game loop.

-## Contributing

-Contributions, polish, balancing ideas, and gameplay feedback are welcome.

-If you want to work on the project, good starting areas are:

-- gameplay feel and combat readability
-- menu and UX polish
-- balancing wave progression
-- typing feedback and word systems
-- save data and statistics presentation
-- adaptive difficulty training and evaluation

-## Current Status

-The project is actively in development and already includes:

-- menu flow
-- save slots
-- wave defense gameplay
-- skills and upgrades
-- difficulty selection
-- ML-backed adaptive difficulty experiments

-## License

-No license file is currently included in this repository.
-If you plan to publish or accept outside contributions, adding a license is recommended.